-Virtual agents help organizations provide better customer service.
+Marketing automation tools like virtual agents help organizations provide better customer service.
 They are able to fill in customer service gaps so customers get the support they need quickly.
 The specific tasks virtual agents can perform are based on how complex the rule set is and if the software is powered by AI.
 But before we get into how virtual agents work let’s look at what they are and what they aren’t.

 What it is and What it isn’t

 There are a few terms that often get confused and are similar to virtual agents.
 Virtual agent and virtual assistant are two terms commonly confused.
 A virtual agent is not the same as a virtual assistant.
 A virtual assistant isn’t software at all, it is an individual who performs tasks for someone else but works remotely or virtually.

 Another term that is sometimes confused with virtual agent is chatbot.
 And while chatbots and virtual agents have many similarities, they are not the same.
 A chatbot, like a virtual agent, provides customers and website visitors with instant support and engagement, however, a chatbot is limited in the level of customer service support it can provide.